williamdemeo/Math700Homework/README.md

 long thinking about each commit, so don't worry too much; just keep it in the back of your mind.

++ If you ever have any trouble using Git or GitHub, please let me know!

 [upload a public ssh key]: https://help.github.com/articles/generating-ssh-keys